A journey on the legendary Trans-Siberian Railway is one of the last great travel adventures in our world.

 Day 9 - Irkutsk

 In the morning you will check into a centrally-located standard hotel in Irkutsk.
 You can safely leave your bags on the train.
-A tour of the city includes the lively market hall, the drama theatre and a rather spectacular oddity, a newly erected statue of the Tsar.
-The afternoon features an excursion to an open-air museum displaying Siberian life in the old days.
-Spend the night at your centrally-located hotel in Irkutsk.
+A tour of the city includes the lively market, the drama theatre and an open-air museum displaying daily life in historical Siberia.
+Overnight Irkutsk.
 (B, L, D)

 Day 10 - Across Siberia